scalka/scalka.github.io/content/posts/markdown-syntax.md

-+++
-author = "lee.so"
+---
-title = "Markdown Syntax Guide" date = "2019-03-11"
+title: "Markdown Syntax Guide"
-description = "Sample article showcasing basic Markdown syntax and formatting for HTML elements." tags = [
+draft: false
+date: "2025-02-02"
+tags: [
     "markdown",
     "css",
     "html",
 ]
-categories = [
+categories: [
     "themes",
     "syntax",
 ]
-series = ["Themes Guide"]
-aliases = ["migrate-from-jekyl"]
-+++

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
+---

+This article is a cheat-sheet for me to see how markdown is rendered with my custom Hugo theme called Oakley (after my dog).

 <!--more-->